-Nothing says “I don’t care” like an old, outdated or beat-up mailbox beside your driveway or hanging next to your door.
+Nothing says “I don’t care” like an old, outdated, beat-up mailbox beside your driveway or hanging next to your door.
 Buy a new mailbox or paint your existing box.
 I painted ours using metallic spray paint, and it looks great.
 Personalize the mailbox with your name and address in fancy lettering or add stenciled designs to the box.
 Next, think about planting low-growing shrubs or flowers around the base of your mailbox.

 Replace Outdated Porch Lights

-I’ve been looking at these bronze lights on Amazon.
+I’ve been looking at bronze lights on Amazon.
 Our house is multi-color brick, and a light fixture with a lot of metalwork over the glass would look too busy against the brick.
 These would be perfect.